 Townland Indexes Timelines of LDS Registry of Deeds microfilms

-What can you access at LDS Family History Centres?
+What can you access online?

 What should you look out for in the catalogue?